open-eid/SiGa-demo-application/Readme.md

 **Preconditions**:

-- Java 17
+1. **Java JDK 17** - to compile and run SiVa demo
+2. **SiVa parent project** - Can be found [here](https://github.com/open-eid/SiGa)

-### Option 1: Running with SiGa locally
+### Option 1: Running SiGa locally with Docker

-To build the docker image run the following command:
+1. Docker must be installed and running.
+2. Build SiGa demo application docker image:
 ```
-./mvnw spring-boot:build-image
+./mvnw clean spring-boot:build-image
 ```

-Then, follow the Docker instructions at [SiGa webapp](https://github.com/open-eid/SiGa) to run both apps at the same time.
+3. Then, follow the "Running SiGa with Docker" instructions at [SiGa webapp](https://github.com/open-eid/SiGa) to run both apps at the same time.

 If everything was successful, open up the browser at `https://siga-demo.localhost:9443/`.